keenanpayne/keenanpayne.com/posts/11ty-eleventy-introduction.md

 ---
-permalink: '/11ty-eleventy-introduction/'
+permalink: "/11ty-eleventy-introduction/"
-title:  'Introduction to Eleventy (11ty)'
+title: "Introduction to Eleventy (11ty)"
 meta:
   description: This is a simple introduction to Eleventy (11ty), a popular static site generator.
 type: Tutorial
 date: 2021-10-03